 SPARKPLUS has been used internationally to improve teaching and learning groupwork practice at 53 Universities.

-SPARKPLUS distribution is licensed to SPARKPLUS Hosting and Support whose team includes both Associate Professor Keith Willey and Mike Howard.
+SPARKPLUS distribution is licensed to SPARKPLUS Hosting and Support whose team includes both Professor Keith Willey and Mike Howard.
 Fees for using SPARKPLUS are available under the licensing tab.
 If you would like to know more about SPARKPLUS please contact us at SPARKPLUS Admin